 On June 4, 2009, we entered into a definitive agreement granting us an option to purchase all of the outstanding shares of Spectrum Partners, the parent company and sole owner of Spectrum, now known as RSML, and Spectrum Insurance Services Ltd. On November 2, 2009, the Company acquired 100% of the outstanding and issued common shares of Spectrum Partners.
-Prior to acquiring the outstanding and issued common shares of Spectrum Partners, the Company had contracted with Spectrum to be the managing agent of Syndicate 1458.
-Spectrum Partners is based in London, U.K., and prior to the Company's acquisition, was an independent Lloyd's managing agency that provided the requisite services mandated for entrants into the Lloyd's market.
+Prior to acquiring the outstanding and issued common shares of Spectrum Partners, the Company had contracted with Spectrum to the managing agent of Syndicate 1458.
+Spectrum Partners is based in London, U.K., and prior to the Company's acquisition, was an independent Lloyd's managing agency that provided the requisite services manadated for entrants into the Lloyd's market.
 One of the requirements to enter the Lloyd's market and establish an underwriting syndicate is to obtain the services of a managing agent.
-Generally, new entrants either solicit the services of a managing agency, such as Spectrum, or acquire an existing managing agent.
+Generally, new entrants either solicit the services of a managing agent.
+Generally, new entrants either solicit the services of a managing agent.